pfheatwole/thesis/source/validation.rst

    NACA 23015

-Calculating the section indices for each point and building a linear interpolator for each component as a function of the section index produces a set of piecewise-linear design curves, and assigning every section a NACA 23015 airfoil (:numref:`airfoil_NACA_23015`) completes the foil geometry model.
+Calculating the section indices for each point and using linear interpolation as a function of the section index produces a set of piecewise-linear design curves, and assigning every section a NACA
+23015 airfoil (:numref:`airfoil_NACA_23015`) completes the foil geometry model.

 .. raw:: latex